shyamshyam018/WebDev_RevisionProject/HTML/Attributes/Attributes.md

 - Examples for each attribute?
 - A cheat sheet for interview prep?
 - Advanced tags like ARIA roles, custom elements, or Web Components?
+- There can only be one <base> tag in a document.
+It must be placed inside the <head> tag.
+- noopener	Blocks access to window.opener (security protection)
+- noreferrer Hides the referrer info & also blocks window.opener